Radicalization of Youth

 Disclaimer: "The New Crusades" is a work of fiction interspersed with current events.
-The honor killing of Hazirah at Ball's Falls in October 2011 did not happen, although there have been real cases of the radicalization of youth and of honour killings in Canada by extremists.
+The honour killing of Hazirah at Ball's Falls, Canada, in October 2011 did not actually happen, although there have been real cases of the radicalization of youth and of honour killings in Canada by Muslim extremists.
 The killing of Ramona in May 2013 also did not happen.
 That too was an invention of the author's creative mind.
-The story does, however, present some interesting dilemmas when two traditions and extreme beliefs collide.
+The story does, however, present some real questions when two traditions and extreme beliefs collide.
 As evidenced in extreme Islam, the result can be dangerous to the very identity of a country, with the radicalization of youth and actual honour killing becoming a fact in Canada.

 Jews, The Great Commission: Genesis 22:17 ".indeed I will greatly bless you, and I will greatly multiply your seed as the stars of the heavens and as the sand which is on the seashore; and your seed shall possess the gate of their enemies.
 'In your seed all the nations of the earth shall be blessed, because you have obeyed My voice'."